Loading...

 Qu Junya, Li Zhi, Yang Zi, Hou Ping, Wang Zhaoming, Li Fuheng, Xu Hailong, Kang Hailiang, Shang Fei

-Research and enlightenment on decision management mechanism of risk exploration projects of international oil companies
+Research on decision-making management mechanism of venture exploration projects of international oil companies and enlightenments

 References | Related Articles | Metrics

-To address the challenges faced by Chinese petroleum enterprises in overseas risk exploration, including difficulties in acquiring high-quality assets and limitations in developing existing assets, the study systematically analyzes the risk exploration decision-making mechanisms of leading international oil companies.
-Core data were collected through expert interviews and consulting research, focusing on six representative international firms, including ExxonMobil, Eni, and Shell, with an in-depth examination of three strategically balanced enterprises.
-The findings indicate that international oil companies have established a four-stage standardized decision-making process (preliminary assessment, in-depth study, program implementation, and execution) supported by three core mechanisms: (1) a professional team division system integrating exploration new project teams, technical teams, management teams, and quality control teams for full-process support; (2)strategically-oriented portfolio optimization to balance risks and returns; and (3) technology collaborative innovation mechanisms that enhance decision efficiency through high-performance computing platforms and intelligent decision-making systems.
-Case studies reveal that Equinor shortened decision-making chains via regionally integrated organizational structures, Eni achieved strategic goals through a “dual exploration model” and multi-track parallel decision-making, while Shell optimized exploration targets using its play portfolio analysis framework.
-Tailored to Chinese enterprises’ institutional characteristics, this research proposes a four-dimensional improvement framework: strategic-asset portfolio synergy optimization, standardized decision-process reengineering, intelligent management platform development, and internal control system enhancement.
-These recommendations provide theoretical and practical insights for improving overseas oil and gas exploration decision quality in China, facilitating a transition from scale-driven expansion to value-centric operations.
+In order to cope with challenges faced by Chinese oil enterprises in overseas risk exploration, including difficulties in acquiring high-quality assets and limitations in developing existing assets, and enhance international competitiveness, the risk exploration decision-making mechanisms of leading international oil companies are systematically analyzed.
+After collecting core data through expert interview and consulting research, six representative international oil companies, i.e., ExxonMobil, Eni, Shell, Equinor, TotalEenergies, and bp are optimally selected, and the decision-making management systems of three strategically balanced type enterprises, Equinor, Eni, and Shell are deeply analyzed.
+The study results indicate that international oil companies have established a four-stage standardized decision-making workflow (preliminary assessment and screening, in-depth study, implementation program, and operation), and three core mechanisms have been formed: (1) The full-process support has been achieved by professional team division system integrating “new venture team, exploration technical team, management team, and quality control team”; (2) The risks and returns are balanced by strategically-oriented portfolio optimization; (3) The technological collaborative innovation mechanism has been constructed, and the high-performance computing platforms and intelligent decision-making systems have been integrated to enhance decision-making efficiency.
+The typical case studies reveal that Equinor has shortened decision-making chains via regionally integrated organizational structures, Eni has achieved strategic goals through “dual exploration mode” and “multi-track parallel decision-making”, while Shell has optimally selected exploration targets using its play portfolio analysis framework.
+In terms of institutional characteristics of Chinese oil companies, a four-dimensional improvement roadmap is proposed, namely, strategic–asset portfolio synergetic optimization, standardized decision-process rebuilding, intelligent management platform development, and internal control system enhancement.
+These suggestions provide theoretical basis and practical reference for improving overseas oil and gas exploration decision-making and facilitating the transformation from scale-driven expansion to value-centric operation of Chinese oil companies.

 Zhang Ronghu, Jin Wudi, Zeng Qinglu, Yang Xianzhang, Yu Chaofeng, Song Bing, Wang Ke, Li Dong

-Analysis of the key conditions for gas accumulation and favorable belt in 10000 meters deep clastic rock: a case study of the Mesozoic Kuqa foreland thrust belt
+Analysis of key conditions for gas accumulation and favorable replacement fields in 10000-meter deep formations in Kuqa Depression, Tarim Basin

 References | Related Articles | Metrics

-Xie Wuren, Wen Long, Wang Zecheng, Luo Bing, Zheng Majia, Ma Shiyu, Chen Yana, Xin Yongguang, Yang Rongjun
+Xie Wuren, Wang Zecheng, Luo Bing, Zheng Majia, Ma Shiyu, Chen Yana, Xin Yongguang, Yang Rongjun

 References | Related Articles | Metrics